 Distance optimization speaks to the fact that teams need to find a balance between working autonomously and relying too heavily on team decision making.
 Teams and communities that rely heavily on group cohesion (or decision-making) can find themselves with a case of “groupthink”.
-However, having accountability is such an environment is equally important Allowing group members the autonomy to work requires having goals that each member can be accountable for.
+However, having accountability in such an environment is equally important, allowing group members the autonomy to work requires having goals that each member can be accountable for.

 And finally, Leadership Maintenance is perhaps the most interesting part of the theory (for me) as it postulates that there is a need for constant leadership change so that management of the flock remains fresh and focused and is always headed towards the correct goal.
 Any extreme deviation from goal-oriented behavior by a team member can risk the mission and must be dealt with harshly.